logo

 8. Highlight the important details

-Colour-coding, or highlighting, your notes is a great way to help you remember information.
-You’ll be selecting critical details that require your attention and making sure that when you come back to your notes you'll think; “that’s really important!”
+Colour-coding, or highlighting, all your notes is important for helping you to remember information more easily.
+You’ll be selecting critical details that require your attention and ensuring that your future self will be able to come back to your notes and think; “that’s really important!”

 There are a few top tips you should follow to ensure that your colour-coding works for you:

-• Do it after an entire chapter/section – This can be counter-productive and actually prevent us from really reading the content that’s on the page.
+• Do it after an entire chapter/section – It can be tempting to do our highlighting while making notes, however this can be counter-productive and actually prevent us from really reading the content that’s on the page.
 Instead, colour-code your notes as soon as you’ve finished a chapter or large section of text – this gives you time to process the content and select the most important parts.

-• Be colour-cautious – The general rule of thumb is that you should only use between three and four colours throughout your text.
+• Be colour-cautious – As tempting as it may be to make your notes reflect all the colours of the rainbow, it can actually hinder the note-taking process.
+The general rule of thumb is that you should only use between three and four colours throughout your text.
 Any more, and you will complicate your notes, making it confusing to look at and memorise.
-It is a good idea to use colours that contrast with each other for the purpose of making that information stand-out on the page.
+Instead, use colours that contrast with each other for the purpose of making that information stand-out on the page.

 9. Include small illustrations and doodles

-• Better understand new information – This can be particularly useful for topics such as Medicine, Chemistry, or Physics where you often need to understand how different processes work.
+• Better understand new information – Turning complex explanations into easy-to-understand diagrams can help you better understand new information.
+This can be particularly useful for topics such as Medicine, Chemistry, or Physics where you often need to understand how different processes work.

 • Improved memory retention – Using a combination of note-taking techniques can help you to better understand information.
 Illustrations in particular can really help you to memorise complex processes that you may not have remembered as well if presented in a written format.